Skip to main content

 How profitable are you, really?

-Gross, operating and net margin β€” stacked in one view
+Gross, operating and net margin — stacked in one view

-A profit margin calculator turns your P&L lines into the three margins that actually matter: gross, operating, and net.
-Most free tools only do the gross line and lock you into dollars.
-This one stacks all three in one view, converts markup to margin inline, and works in any currency β€” so you can see exactly where your money goes between the top line and the bottom line.
+A profit margin calculator is a free tool that converts your P&L numbers — revenue, cost of goods, operating expenses, and other costs — into the three margins that matter: gross, operating, and net.
+Most free tools compute only the gross line and lock you into one currency.
+This one stacks all three in one view, converts markup to margin inline, and works in any currency — so you can see exactly where money leaks between the top line and the bottom line.

-The three margins answer three different questions. **Gross margin** asks "do my products make money?" β€” it's revenue minus the cost of the goods, over revenue. **Operating margin** asks "does the business make money once I pay to run it?" β€” it takes out salaries, software, rent, ads, and fees. **Net margin** asks "what do I actually keep?" β€” it takes out everything else, including tax and interest.
-By definition the three step down in order: gross β‰₯ operating β‰₯ net.
-Seeing them side by side shows whether a profit problem lives in your pricing (gross), your overheads (operating), or below the line (net).
+Three margins, three questions.
+Gross margin asks "do my products make money?" — revenue minus the cost of the goods, over revenue.
+Operating margin asks "does the business make money once overheads are paid?" — it removes salaries, software, rent, ads, and fees from gross profit.
+Net margin asks "what do I actually keep?" — it takes out everything else, including tax and interest.
+By definition the three step down in order: gross ≥ operating ≥ net.
+Seeing them together shows whether a profit problem lives in your pricing (gross), your overheads (operating), or below the line (net).

-We frame this as margin **analysis**, not pricing.
-You enter what already happened β€” your actual revenue, COGS, operating expenses, and below-the-line costs β€” and read back where the profit leaks.
-If instead you want to work *forwards* from a cost to the price that hits a target margin (with marketplace fees grossed up), use our Selling Price Calculator.
+Margin analysis, not pricing.
+Enter what already happened — your actual revenue, COGS, operating expenses, and below-the-line costs — and read back where the profit leaks.
+To work forwards from a cost to a price that hits a target margin, use our Selling Price Calculator instead.
 The two are complementary: one explains your results, the other sets your prices.

-One thing we deliberately exclude: **sales tax, VAT, and GST**.
-You collect those from the buyer and remit them to the government β€” they were never your money and they aren't a cost, so folding them into margin math (as some tools do) understates your profitability.
-Income tax, on the other hand, *is* a real cost and belongs in the "taxes, interest & other" line that gets you to net margin.
+Sales tax / VAT correctly excluded.
+You collect those from the buyer and remit them to the government — they were never your money and they aren't a cost.
+Including them distorts every margin.
+Income tax, however, is a real cost and belongs in the "taxes, interest & other" line that steps you from operating profit to net.

 How it works